Why Bond Yields Affect Your Mortgage Rates

 Bottom Line

-This article is credited to the Sherry Cooper Assoc.
+This article is accredited to the Sherry Cooper Assoc.

 Angela Calla is an 18-year award-winning woman of influence which sets her apart from the rest.
 Alongside her team, Angela passionately assists mortgage holders in acquiring the best possible mortgage.
 Through her presence on “The Mortgage Show” and through her best-selling book “The Mortgage Code, Angela educates prospective home buyers by providing vital information on mortgages.